berlioz-the/berlioz/docs/cli.md

 Sets up deployment dynamic configuration.

-## deployment status

-Displays deployments and their statuses.

 ## deployment versions

 Outputs the deployment versions.

-The result of this command can be used to downgrade/upgrade to a particular version using [provision](#provision) command.
+The result of this command can be used to downgrade/upgrade to a particular version using [run](#run) command.

 ## dns get